How Watching Stranger Things Can Make You a Better Filmmaker

 Stranger Things has become a pop culture phenomenon and the show’s creators, The Duffer Brothers, have taken nostalgia and used it in a way to tell a very original story but a tale that rings familiar in our collective past.

 Watching the show is a film school in its own right.
-Let’s dive into just a few thing you can learn as a filmmaker by watching Strangers Things.
+Let’s dive into just a few things you can learn as a filmmaker by watching Strangers Things.

 Stranger Things: How To Introduce A Character

 Several terms can be used to describe Netflix’s Stanger Things; scary, heartwarming, nostalgic, and maybe a little overrated.
 But the strongest quality that has made the series so successful and has helped it earn its cult-like following is its 11 characters.
 Despite this high number of characters, it is fairly easy to get to know all of them before the end of the first season, which is just 8 episodes.

 Stranger Things allows viewers to identify the basic traits of each character once they appear on the scene.
 There was no need for any back story of any of the characters nor did they have to spend time trying to develop their traits and personalities.

 The writers of Stranger Things, The Duffer Brothers, used a technique called The Character Bounce Effect.
 They use this effect in the first episode of the film to let the audience know who the characters are and how they play in the story.